RTradeLtd/libcp2p/docs/MINIMAL_RPC.md

 ## Encoding

 Messages are encoded on the wire using CBOR encoding.
 When sending a message the first byte is used to indicate the size of the message data.
-Essentailly a single message looks like, where `X` is determined by the first byte sent:
+Essentailly a single message looks like:

 ```
 | 1 Byte            | X Bytes     |